 Mario Miralles

-Mario Miralles García is a Spanish pianist, harpsichordist, and organist based in London, admired for his versatility and refined musicianship.
-His repertoire spans early to contemporary music, and he is equally active as a soloist, chamber musician, and song accompanist.
-He has appeared at leading venues including Wigmore Hall, the Old Royal Naval College Chapel, Blackheath Halls, and St. James’s Piccadilly in London, as well as the National Museum of Catalan Art, the AXA Auditorium, and the Cathedral of his native Barcelona.
+Mario Miralles García is a Spanish pianist, harpsichordist, and organist based in London, admired for his versatility, expressive depth, and refined musicianship.
+Equally at home as a soloist, chamber musician, and song accompanist, his repertoire spans early music to contemporary works.
+He has performed at prestigious venues including Wigmore Hall, the Old Royal Naval College Chapel, Blackheath Halls, and St. James’s Piccadilly in London, as well as the National Museum of Catalan Art, the AXA Auditorium, and the Cathedral of Barcelona.

-He trained at the Royal Academy of Music, where he completed an MMus and DipRAM in Piano Accompaniment with Michael Dussek and Andrew West, following earlier studies in Piano Performance at Trinity Laban Conservatoire of Music and Dance.
-His artistry has also been shaped by guidance from distinguished figures such as Pascal Rogé, Rolf Hind, Mikhail Kazakevich, Michael Dussek, Nuccia Focile, Angelika Kirchschlager, Dame Felicity Lott, Eugene Asti, James Bailieu, Joseph Middleton, and Wolfram Rieger.
+Mario trained at the Royal Academy of Music, where he completed an MMus and was awarded the DipRAM in Piano Accompaniment with Distinction under Michael Dussek and Andrew West, following earlier studies in Piano Performance at Trinity Laban Conservatoire of Music and Dance.
+His artistry has been further shaped by distinguished mentors including Pascal Rogé, Rolf Hind, Mikhail Kazakevich, Michael Dussek, Nuccia Focile, Angelika Kirchschlager, Dame Felicity Lott, Eugene Asti, James Baillieu, Joseph Middleton, and Wolfram Rieger.